-Are you working in an innovative community organization?
-Are you looking to develop new avenues for social change or community development?
+Working in an innovative community organization?
+Looking to develop new avenues for social change or community development?
 Whether added to your ASU master's degree program or taken alone, this certificate program orients you to exciting developments in social entrepreneurship.

 The social entrepreneurship and community development graduate certificate program provides a framework for harnessing entrepreneurial and enterprise opportunities and creating transformative responses to challenges prevalent in communities and society.
 The program combines social entrepreneurship with community and social innovation, providing a basis for exploring capacity building and fostering positive change for organizations, communities and societies.

 The certificate is designed for students studying nonprofit leadership and management, social entrepreneurship, public policy, innovation and related fields across disciplines.

 - Offered by: Watts College of Public Service and Community Solutions